Bhashyam39/README.md/README.md

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif" />

 ### 💫 About Me:

+I'm Sravan Kumar Bhashyam, a passionate and driven Computer Science student specializing in **Data Science**.
+I love working at the intersection of data, logic, and creativity — building models that not only work but *make sense*.
+Whether it's **designing AI solutions**, diving into **NLP tasks**, or creating **interactive visualizations**, I thrive on solving real-world problems using technology.

-- 🎓 B.Tech in CSE - Data Science @ KKR & KSR Institute of Technology and Sciences (2021–2024)
+- 🎓 **Education**: B.Tech in CSE (Data Science) from KKR & KSR Institute of Technology and Sciences (2021–2024)
-- 🌱 I’m currently diving deeper into **AI, NLP, and Deep Learning**
-- 🧠 I'm passionate about **Problem Solving** and **Model Optimization**
-- 🛠️ Love building things that **make data speak**
-- 🧩 Fun Fact: I can debug while sipping chai ☕
+- 🧠 **Interests**: Data Analytics, Data Visualization, Machine Learning, NLP
+- 🛠️ **Currently Working On**: Preprocessing pipelines for AI models and evaluating ML algorithms
+- 📌 **Goals**: To contribute to impactful AI solutions and keep growing as a data scientist
+- 🌐 **Community**: Regular participant in hackathons, summits, and tech workshops to stay updated and connect with innovators
+- 🧩 **Hobbies**: Reading tech blogs, exploring AI ethics, watching sci-fi, and sketching in free time

+> I believe in learning by doing — the best lessons come from breaking, fixing, and building things better.

 ---